 Related reading: How to bug in and survive.

 Level Four Civil Unrest

 This is the level three on a national level, it is martial law.
-If things get this bad, the government will be the biggest threat for everyone.
+If things get this bad, the government will be the biggest threat to everyone.
 Regardless the cause that started it, everyone will be affected, there will be random ID checks, food and fuel rationing, controls on weapons and supply and other restrictions that will make you feel trapped in your own city.
-I’ve written an article appreciated by readers and it can teach you how to survive during martial law.
+I’ve written an article appreciated by readers and it can teach you how to survive in martial law.
 You can read more about it here.

 Keep your standard emergency preps up to date

-If you are new into prepping you should make sure you have all the supplies you need.
-Backup food, water and other supplies that will keep you in good condition regardless the nature of the disaster, from bad storms to social breakdown or even long-term unemployment.
-More than 55% of Americans have less than a 3 day supply of food and water and you don’t want to be one of them.
+If you are new to prepping you should make sure you have all the supplies you need.
+Backup food, water and other supplies that will keep you in good condition regardless the nature of the disaster, from severe storms to social breakdown or even long-term unemployment.
+More than 55% of Americans have less than a three day supply of food and water and you don’t want to be one of them.
 You will not be able to go out and buy what you need during a level two or three civil unrest.
 It’s not safe and it is recommended to stay indoors.
 You could also be part of the unrest and you will need those supplies to sit out a siege.

 Don’t be complacent, you are not special

 Those who live in the country tend to have an “it can’t happen here” mentality toward social upheaval and see it only as an urban “thing.”
 Even though mostly they are, there is no strict rule they have to be.
 If the supply chain is broken, the rural areas will be the first to be cut off from food, fuel, medicine or other necessities.
 The unprepared and the unemployed from the rural area will become just as restive as their urban counterparts.
 And what seemed to be just a farfetched scenario, has just become a real and local threat.